PaulBowden673/Projects-MP-MP1/README.md

 ## All Pages
 - Sign Up button and Modal - this allows users to sign up to a mailing list with their email address and register to receive information on new music releases, gigs, etc.
 - Social Media links - this feature allows users to follow the band on Facebook, Twitter, Spotify, Spotify, Bandcamp and Youtube for all the latest news
+- Back to Top button to allow users to return to the top of the page.
+Useful on mobile devices where the page scrolls a long way from the top.

 ## Technologies Used

  -  **HTML5**  - This was used for the layout of the website
  -  **CSS**    - This was used to style the website
  -  **Bootstrap** - This was used to get the website up and running quickly
+ -  **JavaScript** - THis was used for the Back to Top button which appears when the screen is scrolled down from the top

 ## Future updates